npup/config-helper-rollup/README.md

 ## Example

-Give the `name` property of a normal rollup config options object, and submit any extra options if wanted.
+Give the `name` property of a normal rollup config options object, possibly submit any extra options if wanted, and finish the configuration build.

-Config
+Basic config

     // rollup.config.js
     import { chr } from "config-helper-rollup";

-    export default [ // array of 1 or more configurations chr("app") // voilà!
+    export default [ // array of 1 or more configurations chr("app").end() // voilà!
     ];

 Npm scripts